burakbakierdogan/libft/README.md

         function works with signed numbers too.
 But there can only be one sign in front of the number.

 # ft_bzero (void *s, size_t n)
+        This function takes any type of adress and it writes n bytes of '\0'. there is no return value.

+# ft_calloc (size_t nmemb, size_t size)
+        Clear Allocation.
+        This Function uses stdlib malloc function
+        and returns given adresses filled with '\0'.

+# ft_isalnum (int c)
+        This functions checks whether given value contatins digits or English characters.
+        It returns true or false.